ekr/minq/README.md

 minq -- A minimal QUIC stack
 ============================
 Minq is a minimal implementation of QUIC, as documented at https://quicwg.github.io/.
-Minq partly implements draft-04.
+Minq partly implements draft-04 (it advertises -04 but it's actually more like the editor's copy).

 Currently it will do: